Skip to main content

 You can also set SOURCE to Internal, choose as INPUT a Group with a drum kit loaded, and record your live improvisations on the pads while playing this drum kit.
 You will then have your improvisations recorded as Samples, ready to be used, edited, sliced, etc., as any other Samples in Maschine.

-Monitoring the Input Signal
+Monitoring the input signal

 1306132908_imageref_1454751115.png